lot2/learngit/readme.txt

 This is a new git ~~.
-Git is a good tool very much.
+Git is a good tool very much!!.